-- Bankruptcy proceedings: There is no legal possibility for a debtor in possession. - Restructuring proceedings: management is not dismissed.
-A court-appointed administrator supervises/assists company management and oversees preparation of a restructuring plan and settlement between debtor and creditors.
-The administrator approves the debtor's financial commitments and may contest these at its discretion.
+- Insolvency proceedings: no legal possibility for a debtor in possession. - Restructuring proceedings: the management is not dismissed.
+A court-appointed administrator supervises/assists the company management and oversees preparation of a restructuring plan and settlement between the debtor and the creditors.
+The administrator approves the debtor's financial commitments and may dispute these at its discretion.
 The administrator ranks the creditors.
 The debtor retains possession and ownership and control of its properties.

-- The webpage of the national insolvency register is https://fizeteskeptelenseg.im.gov.hu, although the system is not perfectly reliable. - The opening of proceedings is announced in the Corporate Gazette (in Hungarian "Cégközlöny" - only available in Hungarian). - Added to the name of the enterprise is the suffix "f.a." ("in bankruptcy") or "cs.a." ("under restructuring").
+The webpage of the national insolvency register is https://fizeteskeptelenseg.im.gov.hu, although the system is not perfectly reliable.

+The opening of proceedings is announced in the Corporate Gazette (in Hungarian "Cégközlöny" only available in Hungarian).
+Added to the name of the enterprise is the suffix "f.a." ("in insolvency") or "cs.a." ("under restructuring")

 1.4.
-Competent court for opening bankruptcy and restructuring proceedings
+Competent court for opening insolvency and restructuring proceedings

-Regional court (Törvényszék) where the debtor's seat is located
+Regional court (Törvényszék) where the debtor's seat is located.